4K1D3V/Pl-Hide-Pro/FAQ's.md

 ## **How to give access to another/multiple groups?**

-You'll need to assign every group under "included-groups:".
+You'll need to assign every group under "inherited-groups:".
 Meaning if you have ranks e.g.Admin, Moderator and Default, this is how you'd assign 2 groups to the group Admin:
 ```
   Admin:
     commands: